jahnavi-ghelani/jjahnavi-website/_projects/measuring-aftermath-of-product-sunset.md

 <sup>1</sup>*Here and onward, feature is used to mean variables/metrics in the data model (data science terminology), and not features of a product (product terminology).*

-## Measuring change vs conducting causal inference
+## Side note 1: Measuring change vs conducting causal inference
 Note that the title of this paper reads 'measuring the aftermath' and not 'measuring the impact'.
 The difference between the two is measuring change vs inferencing causality after product sunset.
 Let's understand this better.

 Measuring impact involves establishing a causal relationship between product sunset (cause) and the measured aftermath (effect).
 It seeks to answer the question that if there are significant differences in user behavior post-sunset, how much change is a result of product sunset vs other changes (marketing campaigns, new learning resources, etc.) or externalities (economic situation, new competitors, etc.).
 Measuring the aftermath (characterizing the effect) is a necessary pre-cursor to performing causal inference.